 The Hyundai i40 Estate marks a step in a new direction for the Korean firm.
 Until now it has concentrated on small cars, but the sharp looking i40 has the Ford Mondeo and Volkswagen Passat in its sights.

 The car also gets underfloor cubbies and a retractable luggage screen.
-As ever, the big draw for many buyers is the value for money on offer, and there's a wealth of standard kit included – the i40 puts more expensive rivals to shame here.
+As ever with Hyundai, the big draw for many buyers is the value for money on offer.
+There's a wealth of standard kit included, meaning the i40 puts many more expensive rivals to shame here.

 On the other hand, the engine choice is more limited than in most of its rivals – just two versions of the same 1.7-litre diesel are available – but fuel economy is good.
 Hyundai says more than 60mpg is possible from manual models, but pick the automatic and you’ll struggle to achieve 47mpg.
 Choosing that gearbox bumps CO2 emissions up from an affordable 113-119g/km (depending on trim level) to a costly 159g/km.

 On the road, the Hyundai i40 Tourer is more comfortable than fun to drive.
 The passenger compartment is well isolated from the outside world, and although the i40's handling can’t compete with the likes of the Ford Mondeo estate, it feels secure and composed at speed.